 In July 2018, IBM and CLS announced the launch of LedgerConnect, a blockchain app store for banks.
 Barclays, Citigroup, as well as seven other undisclosed banking institutions are participating.

-Whether you work in traditional finance, FinTech, or you’re someone with an interest in blockchain technology, you should learn more about SingleSource.
+Whether you work in financial services, FinTech, or you’re someone with an interest in blockchain technology, you should learn more about SingleSource.